anshsharmacse/Real-time-Collaborative-Task-Manager/README.md

     B2 --> B3
 ```

 **Room System Explained:** Each user joins two rooms when they connect: one based on their user ID and one based on their email address.
-This dual-room system ensures task assignment by email works correctly, even for users who haven't registered yet.
+This dual-room system ensures task assignment by email works correctly, even for users who have not registered yet.
 When they sign up, they immediately receive their assigned tasks.

 ### Real-time Update Scenarios